 What exactly is the core of a base ball made of?
 Are you creating that from nothing, shaping it for the leather?

 The core of the baseball consists of a cork ball at the very center to give the ball resiliency.
 The cork is covered in two layers of rubber for durability, then wound with wool and finished with a fine thread to give it a smooth surface.
-Those are all machine processes with tight tolerances which I cannot duplicate consistently by hand, so I purchase that component.
+Those are all machine processes with tight tolerances that I cannot duplicate consistently by hand, so I purchase that component.

 I’ve done it once or twice by hand, and it’s really something that should be done by machine.
-To hand wind something like that and get it to be perfectly round and exactly the correct size and weight is more work than I can do myself.
+To hand-wind something like that and get it to be perfectly round and exactly the correct size and weight is more work than I can do myself.

 You’ve had ball caps in your inventory before, made with a unique take on the elastic strap.
-Was the addition of the leather strap a way for you to be involved in the hat making process?
+Was the addition of the leather strap a way for you to be involved in the hat-making process?
 Did you look at fitted caps or snapback options?
 How did you land on the short-brimmed cap design?

 The ball caps are great, I love having them in the lineup.
-The leather strap detail you are referring to is a patent pending solution.
-It really has nothing to do with vintage baseball specifically, but rather hat fitting systems in general.
+The leather strap detail you are referring to is a patent-pending solution.
+It really has nothing to do with vintage baseball specifically, but rather a hat fitting systems in general.
 I love a fitted cap, but as a business, it’s too unpredictable.
-If I order a run of fitted hats I really have to guess about what’s the going to sell, risk selling out of certain sizes, and have to turn people away if their size is outside of our normal size run.
+If I order a run of fitted hats I really have to guess about what’s going to sell, risk selling out of certain sizes, and have to turn people away if their size is outside of our normal size run.